-I’m a wife, mother of five, social entrepreneur, an occasional writer, dreamer living in the light of Christ’s grace in the midst of the grit of life.
+I’m a wife, mother of five, part-time social entrepreneur, an occasional writer, and art hobbyist, living in the light of Christ’s grace in the midst of the grit of life.

 Then, from 2010-2015 we lived in New Delhi, India– which I could write a book about, but probably won’t.
 In fall of 2015 we knew it was time to come back to the States and had a short sojourn in Georgia until our most recent move to Charlotte, NC.
 And at this point I want to announce we are never moving again!
 (I don’t say never anymore.
 But moving is the worst!)

-I’m an INFJ (the Advocate) that needs to be around people more than I like to admit and I have been known to take myself and life a bit too seriously at times.
-On the Enneagram I’m a 1 (Reformer/Perfectionist).
-When I first meet people I feel completely awkward which is the introvert in me taking over in social settings.
+I’m an INFJ (the Advocate) that needs to be around people more than I like to admit and I have been known to take myself and life too seriously at times.
+On the Enneagram I’m a 4 and I wish I had understood what that meant about 25 years ago– so many things make sense now.

 In August 2014, my husband and I took over an income generation project our church in Delhi began that employs women from a specific slum in the city.
-We had been asked to help it grow and create more jobs for more women.
-Right now, we are teaching them skills in crocheting and jewelry-making and have launched AshaBelle.com where these products can be purchased.
-Basically, the more you buy the more women we can empower and pay fair wages to so they can provide for their families.
-Lovely products and empowering women, I’d say it’s a win-win.
+We were asked to help it grow and create more jobs for more women.
+This business is called AshaBelle (Beautiful Hope*) and AshaBelle.com is where these products can be purchased.

 I’m also the founder of IndiAanya.com, a blog of faith for women living in India.
 My desire for this blog has been that women in India would find their voices and share them with each other.
 It’s a growing community and I’m excited to see how it blossoms, although I seldom have time for hanging out over there much as our new life in the States keeps me hopping.